Curtiss-Wright (CW)

 9. Return on Invested Capital (ROIC)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
-A company’s ROIC explains this by showing how much operating profit it makes compared to the money it has raised (debt and equity).
+Enter ROIC, a metric showing how much operating profit a company generates relative to the money it has raised (debt and equity).

-Curtiss-Wright’s five-year average ROIC was 12.2%, higher than most industrials businesses.
+Curtiss-Wright’s five-year average ROIC was 12.8%, higher than most industrials businesses.
 This illustrates its management team’s ability to invest in profitable growth opportunities and generate value for shareholders.

 Curtiss-Wright Trailing 12-Month Return On Invested Capital

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-On average, Curtiss-Wright’s ROIC increased by 4.4 percentage points annually over the last few years.
+On average, Curtiss-Wright’s ROIC increased by 3.5 percentage points annually each year over the last few years.
 This is a great sign when paired with its already strong returns.
 It could suggest its competitive advantage or profitable growth opportunities are expanding.

-11. Key Takeaways from Curtiss-Wright’s Q3 Results
+10. Key Takeaways from Curtiss-Wright’s Q4 Results

-12. Is Now The Time To Buy Curtiss-Wright?
+11. Is Now The Time To Buy Curtiss-Wright?

-Updated: December 4, 2025 at 10:29 PM EST
+Updated: February 11, 2026 at 9:10 PM EST

-Wall Street analysts have a consensus one-year price target of $608.17 on the company (compared to the current share price of $550.17).
+Wall Street analysts have a consensus one-year price target of $638.14 on the company (compared to the current share price of $677.25).